 It’s important to develop an outstanding press release, but your press release email is just as important.
 When you’re writing a press release email, keep the following things in mind.

-You need a concise, but catchy headline.
+You need a concise but catchy headline.
 Moreover, it’s a good idea personalize your email.
 You can do this by addressing the journalist by name and showing appreciation for previous work they have done.
 Finally, keep it short and sweet.

 Your social media platforms are important PR tools.
 Maintaining an active social media presence can help you build meaningful relationships with your target audience.

 In order to use social media to connect with your target audience, you need to go out of your way to engage with your followers.
-You should start by publishing interesting content which can spark conversations or debates.
+You should start by publishing interesting content that can spark conversations or debates.

 Beyond simply sharing interesting content, you should also engage with your audience.
 Reply when someone leaves you a comment.
 Ask questions and encourage conversations.
 Share posts from other accounts in your industry.